joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 7. Cal Nswag to create the proxies.
 That places the C# proxy files in the folder "Conntected Services"
 8. Build the project.
 Run!

-> The build script is using Powershell.
+> The build script is currently placed in a pre-build event of the WebApi project.
+Check the **.csproj* file!
-> See here: *Sources\WebApp\JoergIsAGeek.Workshop.Enterprise.WebApplication\BuildClientApp.ps1*

 ### API

-The service layer exposes the API as OpenAPI 2 (f.k.a.
+The service layer exposes the API as OpenAPI 3 (f.k.a.
 Swagger, powered by NSwag).
 The frontend uses NSwag to create the proxy.
 Changes require to recreate the proxy.
 This is part of the build step.

 ### Angular